Main Policy Content

 To provide Libraries’ employees with answers to questions of concern.

 In the event that a library employee is approached by a law enforcement officer with a search warrant, a subpoena, or a verbal request for information, that employee should immediately contact his or her supervisor who will take appropriate measures to ensure that the Libraries’ compliance with the law is upheld.
-All requests for information concerning a judicial process should be referred immediately to the office of the Dean of the Libraries, 510 Paterno Library, University Park, (814) 865-0402.
+All requests for information concerning a judicial process must be referred immediately to the office of the Dean of the Libraries, 510 Paterno Library, University Park, (814) 865-0402.

 What should I do if I am asked for information?

-If you are approached avoid taking an adversarial stance.
+If you are approached, avoid taking an adversarial stance.
 Be polite, courteous, and friendly.
 It is the Libraries’ intention to comply with the law while taking every available precaution to preserve patron confidentiality and privacy.